This article was written by Margarita Cuizon, senior director of Member Services and Support

 One of my favorite things about working for ACSA is the opportunity to meet and greet the members we serve during our conferences.
 These events allow us to showcase many of our strengths—our staff, our innovation and ability to connect you to knowledge, resources, and our networks.
 It's a great reminder of the value our organization can bring to a member's career.

-At the 2018 Leadership Summit in San Diego, I thought it would be a good time to share some practical tips and reminders for getting the most out of the conference.
+At the 2019 Leadership Summit in San Francisco, I thought it would be a good time to share some practical tips and reminders for getting the most out of the conference.

 1. Have a goal.